joannawojtasz/RecipeBook/README.md

 Problem: 'verify_users_choice' is not defined erroe.
 The choice is not updated when new value is entered, as the returned is not returned to the value
 Solution: As it is the first input, simpliest solution is to call the show_command() and restat the choice

+[x] Program breaks at second attempt of entering new category within find function

+Problem: validate_category takes new imput but does not return the value
+Solution: Return validate_category(category) from the validate_category after getting new input.

 ## Deployment

 * add requirements for Heroku